 10 Most Expensive Basketball Cards from the 90s

-We’ve combed through recent auction data to bring you a list with ten of the most expensive basketball cards from the 1990s.
+We’ve combed through recent auction data to bring you a list of ten of the most expensive basketball cards from the 1990s.

 As you might expect, the list is dominated by a few major players from the era, (cough, Michael Jordan) but there are a couple of cards that may have gone under your radar.
 The list is in order of year of release.